 - Flatbed rhinestones and cabochons – The faceted kind and the non-faceted (smooth sides all around) cabochons can make for some great looking patterns.
 My favorite go-to craft tool I think.

 - Cellophane or tissue paper

 - Broken eggshells: Need something to do after the big Easter egg hunt with the kiddos?
 After all they are already in pretty colors, consider crunching them up into little pieces to use I have a myriad of hens and the shells of the eggs they lay are green, pink and tan.

 - Seashells – Little bitty ones will work great.Ocean-motif themed artwork seems to develop a big following as who doesn’t love the beach and all it represents?

 - Used CDs: Got any albums you don’t listen to anymore, or a bunch of those that came from a spindle that are more than you will need or use?
 (You have to be willing to take up a hammer and break them into little pieces.)
-Ideal material, after all they’re shiny and metallic looking.
+Ideal material, after all they’re shiny and metallic looking

 - Aquarium gravel….Lots of pretty colors, you can buy them in separate colors. or combinations.

 - Uncooked rice -You could dye it various colors, when distributed it could look really spectacular.